How to Save Energy at Home in Sacramento [6 Tips]

 If you have older, single-layer window panes, consider upgrading to two-pane windows with special coatings to help keep the cool/warm air in during summer and winter.
 Also, during the summer, consider switching to heavier curtains to keep excessive sunlight out.

 Replacing windows can be very expensive compared to some of the other measures listed here.
-But, if you have the spare budget, it could be a worthwhile upgrade that saves you money for years to come.
+But, if you have a spare budget, it could be a worthwhile upgrade that saves you money for years to come.

 4: Tune Up Your WHOLE HVAC System